gustafsson96/moment2dt207g/README.md

   }

 Additional notes:
-* When creating a work experience, ensure company_name, job_title, location, start_date and description are required. end_date is optional.
+* When creating a work experience company_name, job_title, location, start_date and description are required. end_date is optional.
 * Deleting a work experience will remove the entry from the database.